gilbox/css-bliss/README.md

 ## .plainJaneRules

 These rules should be completely flat.
-They include [utility classes](https://github.com/suitcss/suit/blob/master/doc/naming-conventions.md#u-utilityName) and [layout rules](http://smacss.com/book/type-layout).
+They include what are often called [utility classes](https://github.com/suitcss/suit/blob/master/doc/naming-conventions.md#u-utilityName) and [layout rules](http://smacss.com/book/type-layout).

-How do you tell them apart?
-Do a full-text search.
-Why so flippant?
-Because I'm not sure that we really need all that `u-` and `l-` prefix stuff.